Reedbeds and former water meadows along the River Itchen

 It is easy to forget that at this site, the bustling city centre is a short walk away.
 Plantlife is diverse here, and the rare green-flowered helleborine is found under willow trees in the southern part of this site.
 Unusually for a chalk stream, the Itchen has many different species of breeding dragonfly including the broad-bodied chaser and common darter.
 Habitat restoration work is seeking to encourage breeding redshank, lapwing and snipe.

 For more information on Winall Moors Nature Reserve, read the reserve leaflet here or use the story trail whilst on your visit.
 You can also look out for our Kingfishers on the live webcam thanks to Spycamera.

 Hampshire & Isle of Wight Wildlife Trust manage our nature reserves for the benefit of wildlife and we would like to thank all of our visitors that take care when walking on our nature reserves.
-We are working hard to engage with the dog walking community, in particular those that visit our nature reserves with their dog.
-The Trust’s "Dogs on Reserves" project has produced a leaflet that explains how to act responsibly on our nature reserves, along with some general guidance for dog walking visitors and advice about walking amongst cattle.
+To reduce disturbance to sensitive wildlife and visitors, dog walking is not permitted at Winnall Moors.

 Getting to Winnall Moors